tracim/tracim/backend/doc/setting.md

 as a last resort, you can set the References Header.

-However, be aware that support across email clients is not great. client.
-Some email client (like Sogo) have issue to return properly References Header in mail response, which break threading behavior, and does break reply to feature too .
+However, be aware that support across email clients is not great. clients.
+Some email client (like Sogo) do not properly return the References Header in mail replies, which breaks threading behavior, and does break reply to feature too .
 Email from these client are retrieved but can't be correctly associated to one item.